 Stack size comparison.
-The top half of Figure 16 compares the maximum amount of space that each assembly program reserves on its call stack.
+The top half of Figure 15 compares the maximum amount of space that each assembly program reserves on its call stack.
 The stack size gives an estimate of how many different variables are being spilled by each allocator.
 The puzzle solver and extended linear scan (LLVM's default) tend to spill more variables than the other two algorithms.

 Spill-code comparison.
-The bottom half of Figure 16 compares the number of load/store instructions in the assembly code.
-The puzzle solver is the algorithm that inserts the fewest amount of spill code into the target code.
-It inserts 9% fewer memory access instructions than PBQP, 11% fewer memory access instructions than EIRC, and 20% fewer memory access instructions than extended linear scan (LLVM's default).
+The bottom half of Figure 15 compares the number of load/store instructions in the assembly code.
+The puzzle solver inserts marginally fewer memory-access instructions than PBQP, 1.2% fewer memory-access instructions than EIRC, and 9.6% fewer memory-access instructions than extended linear scan (LLVM's default).
 Note that although the puzzle solver spills more variables than the other allocators, it removes only part of the live range of a spilled variable.
-Also, the optimizations described in Section 5 play a significant role in reducing the amount of memory accesses introduced by the puzzle solver.